cactusWhiskey/tensor-evolution/README.md

 # Tensor Evolution

+---
 Tensor-Evolution is a library for evolving neural network topology using a genetic algorithm.
 This library currently uses [Deap](https://github.com/DEAP/deap) as its evolutionary backend, and [Tensorflow](https://github.com/tensorflow/tensorflow) for the neural networks.<br>

-Note that this library doesn't build networks a single neuron at a time, or anything like that.
-The basic building blocks are entire layers.
+Note that this library doesn't build networks a single neuron at a time, the basic building blocks are entire layers.

 ## Philosophy

+---
 Population members start as the input layer connected directly to the output layer.
-Mutation operators exist for inserting layers (from a list of supported types), deleting layers, and for mutating existing layer's properties.
+Mutation operators exist for inserting layers (from a list of supported types), deleting layers, and for mutating existing layers' properties.
 A crossover operator is also implemented.

 Fitness is evaluated by building, compiling, and training a model from each population member's genome.